artemdevel/cloud_logger/README.md

 An experimental lightweight logger.
 The package was supposed to be called **cloud_logger** but because of a name conflict on PyPi it is called **cloud_logger2** there.
 After the package is installed all imports still must be done from **cloud_logger** but this can be changed in the future.

 This logger is a very simple and lightweigth and supports only output to **stdout** and **stderr**.
 No extra features or things like coloring are supported.
-The main purpose of this logger to shoot log messages as fast as possible inside conteinerized applications in clouds.
+The main purpose of this logger is to shoot log messages as fast as possible inside containerized applications in clouds.

-The logger has minimalistic configuration (say no configuration at all) or can be controlled by several environment varables.
+The logger has a minimalistic configuration (say no configuration at all) or can be controlled by several environment varables.
 The supported envirnment variables are:
-- CLOUD_LOG_LEVEL
+- CLOUD_LOG_LEVEL - set the logger level.
+The level can be represented as one of "debug", "info", "warning" or "error" values.
-- CLOUD_LOG_JSON
+- CLOUD_LOG_JSON - enable output as JSON.
-- CLOUD_LOG_FORMAT
+- CLOUD_LOG_FORMAT - define string output format, for example, "{level} {created_at} {message}".
-- CLOUD_LOG_JSON_FIELDS
+- CLOUD_LOG_JSON_FIELDS - define a list of fields in a JSON output, for example, "level,created_at,message".

 The output can be formatted in several styles:
 - structured key=value pairs